hannahtrask/sunrise-timer/README.md

 #### Frontend

 Next.js 15 written in Typescript is used for the frontend.
+React Hook Form is used for input handling.

 - **todo find a way to implement a map of the user's location**